-- Using Canvas messages/mail .
+- Using Canvas messages/mail.
 Use Buckeye email instead.
 Canvas messages cannot be tracked and they erase previous messages in the email chain.
-As a result, Canvas messages cannot be used as evidence of communication attempts. - Emailing outside of business hours/days.
-Email messages are answered during business hours (before 5 P.M.) on business days (Monday-Friday). - Unprofessional messages .
+As a result, Canvas messages cannot be used as evidence of communication attempts. - Unprofessional messages.
 Please include your course number, a salutation, and your full name along with a courteous message. - Emails that require immediate attention.
-Messages will be answered within 24 hours of receipt on business days.
-Be professional and plan ahead. - Using non-OSU email addresses for correspondence .
+Messages will be answered within 24 hours of receipt on business days (Monday Friday) during business hours (9am 5pm).
+Be professional and plan ahead. - Using non-OSU email addresses for correspondence.
 Only messages from OSU accounts can be tracked.
 Non-OSU accounts are often identified as spam.